COSC3020/isomorphism-nodes-connectivity-chenry900-1/README.md

 one-to-one and onto function (bijection) $f: V_1 \rightarrow V_2$ such that $(u,v)
 \in E_1$ iff $(f(u),f(v)) \in E_2$.

 If the graphs have the same number of nodes and each node is connected to every other node then you can make a map that assigns each vertex in graph 1 to the graph2 vertex so they must be one to one connections.
+Since each node has the same number of vertices it would have to be a bijection and they would have to have roughly the same complete structure meaning that it preserves adjacency.
 Since each node is connected to every other node then each node has the same number of edges.
 Since they have the same number of nodes all connected to every other node the combinations are the same for both graphs.
 Thus graph1 and graph2 are isomorphic.

 I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.